Rychelman/incident-response-opsbridge-triage/README.md

   * Reset account credentials.
   * Revoked all active session tokens via Entra / M365 Admin (Sign out everywhere) to sever active remote sessions.
   * Sent a liability-neutral advisory notice to all affected contacts.
+* **Infrastructure Takedown:** Abuse escalation resulted in the termination of the live C2 origin server.

 ---